Brent Fearon, President & CEO

 Mark previously worked at The Center for Effective Philanthropy in Cambridge, MA, where he helped foundations from around the world assess and improve their performance by drawing on insights from their grantees, donors, staff, and foundation peers.
 He has also completed a Master of Arts in Theological Studies at Regent College in Vancouver, BC with a distinct interest in Christian perspectives on giving and generosity.

-After chapters of life in Taiwan, Toronto, Boston, and Vancouver, Mark lives in London, Ontario with his wife, Sophia.
-Outside work, Mark enjoys hiking, sipping hot chocolate or a good craft beer, and cheering on Toronto sports teams.
+After chapters of life in Taiwan, Toronto, Boston, and Vancouver, Mark lives in London, Ontario with his wife and son.

 Terry Fearon, Administrator

 After spending many years with the Waterloo Region District School Board teaching primary French immersion as an occasional teacher, Thérèse (Terry) now serves as Administrative Assistant with The Foundation Office.
 Terry is responsible for post-grant engagement with charities to receive reports and maintain accuracy of our donee information.
 Originally from Ottawa, she studied at Carleton University and then spent her early working years in administrative roles with the Office of the Governor General and The Chemical Institute of Canada.
 After a move to Vancouver, she studied theology at Regent College thereafter serving in administrative roles for several years with the College before leaving full-time work to raise 2 beautiful daughters during their early school years.